jayztea/localmtgleague/README.md

 /database - SQL scripts

 ## Feature Release w/ date available
+- Defect: "Record Match" button in the step 5 of recording match can be selected many times, causing duplicated records being created - **08/07/2026**
 - Defect: Update commander data to include missing Spacecraft and "can be you commander" cards - **08/06/2026**
 - Feature: League Owner to add players to a league when player is not a registered user - **08/06/2026**
 - Feature: Edit and delete match on match details page for league owner and player who created match - **08/05/2026**